AlannaParsons/final_project/PLANNING.md

     - see amount of traffic???
     - you show up in searches due to which factors (possible)???

+Client can house multiple therapists
+    - may add delete and edit as needed

+Client order of operations
+    - navigate to accounts
+    - login/register
+        - login
+            - show therapists (each housing stats)
+            - edit therapists
+            - edit account
+        - register
+            - from reg -> redirect to add therapists to build out org.

 # Data
 account is expected to be a company, a company may not have multiple therapists under their umbrella. therapists may have individual email and phone number associated than the company, if user does not input email and phone number we should auto pull company info. handled by db or backend?

+- REVISIT - change name to email? and "email" should be client accessible email, which may differ fron sign in. confusing?
 Account = {
     id: string;
     name: string;